© Helen Johnson

 Leffie ceased her spinning to look at me.
 "You have fed the hob, haven't you, Gudrid?"

 I nodded miserably.
+I had, at Leffie's urging, left half a cup of milk on the shelf.
 "But there is no hob."
 To my horror, hot tears slid down my cheeks.
 "I wish we had one, Leffie.
 No-one helps me."

 Suddenly, Elfleda's arms were around me, my head pressed to her soft bosom.
 "Hush, whisht," she crooned.
 "You dinna want a hob, lass.
 They all turn on folks in the end."